 It also has almost similar health benefits as green and matcha tea.
 In particular, a 2011 research cited how compounds of the mate tea may induce the death of colon cancer cells.

-Meanwhile, a 2007 study by the University of Illinois Urbana-Champaign revealed an association between lower risks of bad cholesterol and drinking the tea.
-It seems that the mate tea activates an enzyme that helps increase good cholesterol.
+Meanwhile, a 2007 study by the University of Illinois Urbana-Champaign revealed an association between lower risks of bad cholesterol and drinking tea.
+It seems that mate tea activates an enzyme that helps increase good cholesterol.

 Echinacea is an herbaceous flowering plant that belongs to the daisy family.
 It can grow up to four feet tall and can be found only in certain parts of America since they need some level of moisture.

-Unlike yerba mate, green tea, and matcha, echinacea doesn’t contain any caffeine, but it still plays a vital role for an energy drink like Guru.
+Unlike yerba mate, green tea, and matcha, echinacea doesn’t contain any caffeine, but it still plays a vital role in an energy drink like Guru.
 This plant helps decrease the breakdown of caffeine, which allows the substance to stay in the body for a much longer period.
 It could mean that a can of Guru may be enough to sustain someone throughout the day.